 Once adequate images have been obtained externally over the abdomen, the transvaginal scan will be offered and you will be asked to empty your bladder and change in to a gown.
 The transvaginal transducer is disinfected before use and a protective cover is placed over the transducer each time it is used, so there is no risk of infection.
 The probe is then lubricated with gel prior to insertion into the vagina, and then moved gently to visualise the pelvic organs.
 This part of the examination generally only takes 10-15 minutes.
 During both parts of the scan the sonographer may be required to mildly push on the abdomen to move bowel out of the way to gain better visualisation and test mobility of pelvic structures.
 If at any time the examination is causing excessive discomfort or you wish the examination to end, please advise the sonographer immediately.

-Once your examination is completed a radiologist (specialist medical doctor) will review the sonographer’s images and interpretation, and provide a written report for your doctor.
+Once your pelvis ultrasound examination is completed a radiologist (specialist medical doctor) will review the sonographer’s images and interpretation, and provide a written report for your doctor.
 Radiologists may attend your examination to personally examine and discuss your issues, while viewing images in real time.

 Before your Scan